Female sexual dysfunction affects 41% of reproductive-age women worldwide

 At the top of each bulb of vestibule, you have two small glands known as Skene’s glands which are the equivalent of the female prostate (paraurethral glands).
 The opening for these glands are very close to the urethral opening.
 These glands secrete liquid during sex and in some women, these glands can release fluid through female ejaculation.
 Female ejaculation happens in 10 to 54% of the female population.
 With female ejaculation, a few millimetres of thick milky fluid is expelled by the Skenes glands during orgasm.
 This is not the same as squirting.

-Although surgery can sometimes help to restore sexual function (for example, perineal repair that reattaches detached muscles), it also has the potential to cause sexual dysfunction.
-Any surgery in this delicate area can damage muscles and nerves while introducing scar tissue.
-This can result in loss of sensation and/or pain.
-In cases where synthetic mesh or other materials are implanted or injected into the vaginal area, there is an increased risk of developing sexual dysfunction.
-Particularly with synthetic mesh which has the potential to erode through the vaginal wall causing pain and in some cases, injuring the male penis.
+Another cause is pelvic surgery, which can damage muscles and nerves resulting in loss of sensation and/or pain.
+In cases where synthetic mesh or other materials are implanted into the vaginal area, there is an increased risk of developing sexual dysfunction.
+Particularly with synthetic mesh which has the potential to erode through the vaginal wall causing pain and in some cases, causing injury to the male penis.

-Of the mesh implantation surgeries, the mid-urethral strings pose one of the greatest risks to sexual function due to the placement in close proximity to the dorsal nerve of the clitoris while also being close to the crus of the clitoris.
-A 2015 study into the clitoris and its role in female sexual function highlighted these dangers associated with mid urethral slings while also highlighting that these are not the only concerns with this type of surgery.
-They stated that “The presence of a foreign body, such as with synthetic midurethral slings, can result in tissue reaction that may impact the nerovasculature of the vaginal wall and clitoris”.
+Of the mesh implantation surgeries, mid-urethral strings pose the greatest risks to sexual function due to the placement in close proximity to the dorsal nerve of the clitoris while also being close to the crus of the clitoris.
+A 2015 study into the clitoris and its role in female sexual function highlighted the dangers stating that “The presence of a foreign body, such as with synthetic midurethral slings, can result in tissue reaction that may impact the nerovasculature of the vaginal wall and clitoris”.
 This is an important consideration if you are planning to have surgery with synthetic mesh.